z0uz/z0uz/README.md

 - 👋 Hi, I’m @z0uz
 - 👀 I’m interested in python.
 - i am a Cybersecurity specialist and a data analyst.
-- 💞️ looking to collaborate on sharing progamming tips using python language.

 ```bash